webkom/lego/README.md

 1. Make sure the changes is pushed to master and the test passes.
 2. Have you added some new settings in `settings/`?
 If so make sure the `Ansible variables` reflects these changes.
 3. We run migrations automatically, make sure they work!
-4. Push to the `prod` branch.
+4. Push to the `build` branch.
 From master: `git push origin master:prod`
-5. Wait for the `prod` build to complete, last step will be `docker build`
+5. Wait for the `build` build to complete.
+The last step will be `docker build`
-6. Go to [ci.webkom.dev](https://ci.webkom.dev/webkom/lego/) and use the deployment feature to deploy the production build.
+6. Go to [ci.webkom.dev](https://ci.webkom.dev/webkom/lego/) and use the promote feature to deploy the staging/production build.

-Ansible will run the playbook for deploying the new build to `staging` or `production`.
+Ansible will automatically run the playbook for deploying the new build to `staging` or `production` based on the target selected in step 6.

 <details><summary><code>Testing with elasticsearch</code></summary>

 ### Testing with elasticsearch

-By default, development uses postgres for search. ~~We use elasticsearch in production~~, so you might want to test things locally with elasticsearch.
+By default, development and production uses postgres for search.
+We can still enable elasicsearch backend in prod, so you can test things locally with elasticsearch.
 In order to do so, you need to run elasticsearch from `docker-compose.extra.yml` by running `docker-compose -f docker-compose.extra.yml up -d`.
 Then you need to run lego with the env variable `SEARCH_BACKEND=elasticsearch`.
 You might need to run the migrate_search and rebuild_index commands to get elasticsearch up to date.

 </details>